 When your jaws are misaligned and do not function properly, it can cause pain and discomfort throughout your entire orofacial region, and even in your shoulders and back.
-Dr. John Tortora and his associates offer a complimentary consultation to determine if you require TMJ therapy.
-Call us today at 732-295-1616 to schedule your appointment with our dentists and learn more about TMJ therapy in Brick, New Jersey.
+Dr. John Tortora offers a complimentary consultation to determine if you require TMJ therapy.
+Call us today at 732-295-1616 to schedule your appointment with our dentist and learn more about TMJ therapy in Brick, New Jersey.

 TMJ stands for Temporomandibular Joint, the pair of jaw joints where movement occurs between the upper and lower jaws.
 While these joints are sometimes afflicted with problems, it is more often the jaw muscles that experience the most pain as a result of a TMJ disorder.

 - Difficulty swallowing

 - Jaw Pain, clicking, locking, or joint noises

 - Teeth grinding and/or clenching

 - Headaches, migraines

 - Ear Congestion